-- The impact of COVID-19 on the Dutch mortgage market has been limited so far - NN Bank has granted a payment holiday to 591 mortgage loan customers (0.7% of the mortgage book) since the start of the pandemic.
-92% of these customers had recovered as at year-end 2021
+- The impact of COVID-19 on the Dutch mortgage market has been limited so far - To date in our active portfolio NN Bank offered 472 Covid related measures (0.7% of the mortgage book), of which 90% had recovered and only 1% is still in arrears

-- 1. Total loan amounts per stage, i.e. including both mortgage and consumer loans, as at 31 December 2021 - 2.
-The coverage ratios are calculated as the Loan Loss Provisions in a certain IFRS 9 stage divided by the total outstanding loan amount in that respective stage - .
-Purchased and Originated Credit-Impaired loans
+- 1. Total loan amounts per stage, i.e. including both mortgage and consumer loans, as at 30 June 2022 - 2.
+The coverage ratios are calculated as the Loan Loss Provisions in a certain IFRS 9 stage divided by the total outstanding loan amount in that respective stage - Purchased and Originated Credit-Impaired loans